Dear reader of ADxS.org, please excuse the disruption.

 2. Cannabis medication for ADHD

-In Germany, Sativex, Cannabis Flos, Canemes and Dronabinol are several cannaboid medications that are approved, but not for ADHD.
-For an off-label use for ADHD, an exemption had to be applied for at the BfArM in the past.
+In Germany, Sativex, Cannabis Flos, Canemes and Dronabinol are several cannaboid drugs that are approved, but not for ADHD.
+For an off-label use for ADHD, an exemption had to be applied for from the BfArM in the past.
 Since 2017, a medical prescription of Sativex and Cannabis Flos for ADHD has been permitted under the BtmG without an additional exemption.
-10
+14

-By 2017, around 150 ADHD sufferers had received an exemption (out of a total of 1061 granted).11 Cannabis prescriptions for ADHD have also risen sharply in other countries.12
+By 2017, around 150 people with ADHD had received an exemption (out of a total of 1061 granted).15 Cannabis prescriptions for ADHD have also risen sharply in other countries.16

-We are now aware of a double-digit number of reports from sufferers, as well as several sufferers personally, for whom medical cannabis has significantly reduced ADHD symptoms after MPH and amphetamine medication had not worked sufficiently.
+We are now aware of a double-digit number of reports from people with ADHD, as well as several people with ADHD personally, for whom medical cannabis has significantly reduced ADHD symptoms after MPH and amphetamine medication had not worked sufficiently.

-In the case of an apparently heavily addicted THC user who is allowed to consume THC in a controlled manner, it is unclear whether this is based on the same effect or whether the effect is explained by the fact that the THC has merely eliminated the withdrawal symptoms of an existing THC addiction.
+In the case of an apparently massively THC-dependent person who is allowed to consume THC in a controlled manner, it is unclear whether this is based on the same effect or whether the effect is explained by the fact that the THC has merely eliminated the withdrawal symptoms of an existing THC addiction.
 This pattern is also known in alcohol addicts, who function “better” with their basic dose because the withdrawal symptoms are masked.

 To summarize:

-In Germany, cannabinoid medication may be prescribed for ADHD as a BtM prescription (like stimulants) if other medication is ineffective.
+In Germany, cannabinoid medications may be prescribed for ADHD as a BtM prescription (like stimulants) if other medications are ineffective.
 Health insurance companies usually reimburse the costs on application.

 3. Pathway from THC to dopamine